torressa/cspy/README.md

 ### Prerequisites

-Conceptual prerequisites and input formatting is discussed in the [docs](https://cspy.readthedocs.io/en/latest/how_to.html).
+Conceptual background and input formatting is discussed in the [docs](https://cspy.readthedocs.io/en/latest/how_to.html).

 Module dependencies are listed in [requirements.txt](requirements.txt).